Biden reverses Trump ban on transgender people in military | Politics

 President Joe Biden signed an order Monday reversing a Trump-era Pentagon policy that largely barred transgender individuals from serving in the military.

-It requires the departments to submit a report to the president on their progress within 60 days.
-Austin, in a statement, voiced support for the change and said the Pentagon will work over the next two months to implement the new policy.

-“I fully support the President's direction that all transgender individuals who wish to serve in the United States military and can meet the appropriate standards shall be able to do so openly and free from discrimination,'' Austin said. ''This is the right thing to do.
+“I fully support the President's direction that all transgender individuals who wish to serve in the United States military and can meet the appropriate standards shall be able to do so openly and free from discrimination,'' said Austin, who also was formally sworn in as defense chief by Vice President Kamala Harris on Monday. ''This is the right thing to do.
 It is also the smart thing to do.”
 Congress members and advocates hailed the signing.

-“This is the triumph of evidence-based policy over discrimination,” said Aaron Belkin, the executive director of the Palm Center, which researches and advocates against LGBTQ discrimination.
-“The inclusive policy will make it easier for trans troops to do their jobs and to fulfill their missions.”
-The Trump policy triggered a number of lawsuits, including from transgender individuals who wanted to join the military and found themselves blocked.

 Until a few years ago service members could be discharged from the military for being transgender, but that changed during the Obama administration.
 In 2016, Defense Secretary Ash Carter announced that transgender people already serving in the military would be allowed to serve openly.
 And the military set July 1, 2017, as the date when transgender individuals would be allowed to enlist.